Steven23X/Techflow-OOP/ReadMe.md

 - [ ] At least two different inheritance hierarchies.

 1. Product Hierarchy - TF_Product -> TF_GraphicsCard, TF_Processor, TF_MotherBoard
-2. Customer Hierarchy - TBA
+2. Payment Method Hierarchy - TF_PaymentMethod ->
 - [ ] At least two different access modifiers on the inherited class .
 - [ ] At least one class that uses multiple inheritance.
 - [X] Call at least once a constructor (with parameters) from a base class, using an initialization list in the child class's constructor.
-- [ ] At least two data members and at least one method with the protected access modifier.
+- [X] At least two data members and at least one method with the protected access modifier.

 ### **Interfaces and Virtual Methods**
 - [ ] Define and extend at least one interface that has at least two methods.
-- [ ] Define and extend at least one abstract base class.
+- [X] Define and extend at least one abstract base class.
 - [ ] Identify in the project at least one situation where the virtual destructor needs to be called.
 - [ ] Define at least four virtual methods that will be overridden in subclasses.